akhan130/CSCI-318/README.md

-# CSCI 318 Web Development Project
+# CSCI 318 Web Development & LaTeX Project
 > This Web Development Project was developed as part of a project for Programming Language Concepts.
 This project includes an HTML website hosted by Google Sites and a presentation developed using LaTeX.